 The Partnership's investing activity is the responsibility of (name of GP) (the "General Partner") who is a registered investment adviser.

-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES tants and Advisors The accompanying financial statements are presented in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+The accompanying financial statements are presented in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+The Partnership is considered an investment company under U.S. GAAP and follows accounting and reporting guidance in the Financial Accounting Standards Board Accounting Standards Codification ("ASC") 946, "Financial Services - Investment Companies".